Myth #1

 • Visual observation of marked police vehicles

-The scanner ambush scenario is a theoretical concern with no real-world basis.
+The scanner ambush scenario is a theoretical concern with no documented basis in reality.

 Bottom Line